22f3002716/llm-app-minesweeper-c1-round-100/README.md

 # Minesweeper Game

-This is a simple 8x8 Minesweeper game implemented as a single-page web application.
-The objective of the game is to clear a minefield without detonating any mines.
+This is a simple single-page web application that implements an 8x8 Minesweeper game with 10 randomly placed mines.

 ## Features

-*   **8x8 Grid:** A classic 8x8 game board.
+*   **8x8 Grid:** A classic Minesweeper grid size.
-*   **10 Mines:** Ten randomly placed mines.
+*   **10 Mines:** Mines are randomly distributed across the board at the start of each game.
-*   **Neighbor Counts:** Cells display the number of adjacent mines.
-*   **Game Over State:** If you click on a mine, the game ends, all mines are revealed, and a "BOOM!
-Game Over." message is displayed.
-*   **Recursive Reveal:** Clicking an empty cell (with 0 adjacent mines) automatically reveals all its empty neighbors and their numbered neighbors.
-*   **Win Condition:** Win by revealing all non-mine cells.
-*   **Reset Button:** Start a new game at any time.

-## How to Play

-1.  **Objective:** The goal is to clear the minefield without clicking on any of the 10 hidden mines.
-2.  **Clicking a Cell:**
-    *   If you click a cell that contains a mine, the game is over.
-All mines will be revealed, and you will see a "BOOM!
-Game Over." message.
+*   **Cell Revealing:** Click on a cell to reveal its content.
-    *   If you click a cell that does not contain a mine, it will reveal a number.
-This number indicates how many mines are in the eight surrounding cells (horizontally, vertically, and diagonally).
+    *   If the cell contains a number, it indicates how many mines are adjacent to it.
-    *   If you click a cell that has `0` adjacent mines, it will automatically clear all its adjacent cells until it reaches cells with numbers.
+    *   If the cell is empty (contains '0' adjacent mines), it automatically reveals all adjacent empty cells and their numbered borders.
-3.  **Winning:** You win the game by revealing all cells that do not contain mines.
-4.  **Reset:** Click the "Reset Game" button to start a brand new game at any point.
+*   **Game Over State:** Clicking on a mine immediately ends the game.
+    *   A prominent 'BOOM!
+Game Over.' message is displayed.
+    *   All mines on the board are revealed visually.

-## How to Run Locally
+## How to Run

-1.  **Save Files:** Save `index.html`, `style.css`, and `script.js` into the same directory on your computer.
+1.  **Save the files:** Save `index.html`, `style.css`, `script.js`, `README.md`, and `LICENSE` into a single directory on your computer.
-2.  **Open `index.html`:** Open the `index.html` file using your preferred web browser (e.g., Chrome, Firefox, Safari).
+2.  **Open in Browser:** Open the `index.html` file using any modern web browser (e.g., Chrome, Firefox, Safari, Edge).
-3.  **Play:** The game will load, and you can start playing immediately.
+3.  **Play:** The game will start automatically.
+Simply click on cells to begin playing.

+## Controls

+*   **Left-click:** Reveals the content of the clicked cell.

-## File Structure
+## Game Over

-*   `index.html`: The main HTML file that structures the web page.
-*   `style.css`: Provides the styling for the game board, cells, and messages.
-*   `script.js`: Contains all the JavaScript logic for game setup, mine placement, cell interactions, and game state management.
-*   `README.md`: This file, providing information about the project.
-*   `LICENSE`: The MIT License under which this project is distributed.
+The game ends immediately if you click a cell containing a mine.
+The message "BOOM!
+Game Over." will appear, and all mine locations will be shown on the grid.

+Enjoy playing!